 How the coronavirus pandemic affects your business and how are you coping?

-Henrik Langer: Our first product, which we shipped since February 2020, is the 2.4SINK wireless interface with motion sensors for analogue synthesizers focusing on live performances.
+Henrik Langer: Our first product which we shipped in February 2020, is the 2.4SINK wireless interface with motion sensors for analogue synthesizers focusing on live performances.

 Obviously, 2020 was a completely different year as we planned, as for most people in the creative and cultural industry.